Pregnant women, children and bushfire smoke

 - Make sure your Asthma Action Plan is up to date if you have asthma.

-- Keep your asthma medication with you at all times and make sure prescriptions are current.
+- Always keep your asthma medication with you and make sure prescriptions are current.

 If you or your child experiences wheezing, chest tightness or difficulty breathing, you should seek urgent medical attention or if it's an emergency, call triple zero (000) and ask for an ambulance.